 Offer your baby the impacted breast and try to be sure he drains it fully while nursing.
 If it becomes too uncomfortable or painful to nurse or pump, be sure to seek medical advice.

 How to treat blocked ducts with vibration

 Plugged milk ducts can be annoying, frustrating and a little painful.
 The good news is that most women can treat them at home!

 When you start to suspect that you might be dealing with a blocked duct, the key is to act quickly before the clog gets worse.
 Using vibration, like an electric toothbrush for a clogged milk duct, is a great way to get your milk flowing again!

 Your electric toothbrush can help with a blocked milk duct

 I know, it sounds a little bit weird, but vibration can really help with a blocked milk duct!
 When it comes to vibration, you can use a personal vibrator/massager, or even an electric toothbrush for a clogged milk duct.

 There are also massagers that are made specifically for helping to massage your breasts while breastfeeding!
 The LaVie Lactation Massager is amazing.
 I actually own one and love it.
 Their lactation massager is created with breast tissue in mind, is easy to hold, and is also waterproof (so you can massage your clogged ducts while the water from your shower helps to heat up the tissue.

 LaVie offers multiple products made specifically for lactating mamas, and they’re all designed to help you on your breastfeeding journey.
-Just click on the photos below for more details!
+You can see all of the options they offer by clicking here.
 The original LaVie Lactation Massager is the one that I personally used.